mrworf/photoframe/README.md

 - Shows error messages on screen
 - Supports ambient room color temperature adjustments
 - Uses ambient sensor to improve powersave
-- Power control via GPIO (turn RPi3 on/off)
+- Power control via GPIO (turn RPi on/off)
+- Non-HDMI displays (SPI, DPI, etc)

 # requires

-- Raspberry Pi 3
+- Raspberry Pi 1, 3 or Zero
-- *bian distro (recommend minibian, https://minibianpi.wordpress.com/ )
-- Display of some sort
+- Display of some sort (HDMI or SPI/DPI displays)
 - Google Photos account
 - Internet

-# installation using ready-made image
+# installation

-On the release page, you'll find prepared raspbian image(s) for RaspberryPi 3
+On the release page, you'll find prepared raspbian image(s) for RaspberryPi 1, 3 or Zero

 To use these (and I really recommend that to doing the manual steps), here's how: